 Although this article focuses on summer, another point in favour of a workation is that it embraces Seasonality.
 In fact, you don’t necessarily have to travel in a precise period of the year, but you have the opportunity to stay longer in your chosen destination, savouring it slowly and possibly in different seasons.

-Summer 2021 in Italy: Workation Destination Ideas
+Italy 2022 Workation Destination Ideas

 Did you know that Italy has 55 UNESCO World Heritage Sites, and that more than 60% of these are in small villages that are rarely considered by tourists?
 Most are fantastic options for your next Italian workation off the beaten path.

-For summer 2021, we have picked two inspiring work-holiday destinations that are part of our ‘Beyond Italy’ series of itineraries and experiences…
+We have picked two inspiring work-holiday destinations that are part of our ‘Beyond Italy’ series of itineraries and experiences…

 RURAL UMBRIA BETWEEN FLAVORS & MOVEMENT